MorganRaimondo/tfcb_2023/homeworks/homework02/README.md

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_

+>> `vim` does not work using Docker or the a Windows terminal, even after an additional pull.
+This made it really difficult to understand this section and therefore the script later on in this homework.
+I konw that was not anticipated, but there is also no troubleshooting for when this happens.
+Because of this, I could not complete that part of the tutorial (I tried multiple terminals with and without Docker, and tried downloading access to vim).
+Similarly, I cannot use `less` due to permission issues/access.

+Otherwise, I though the tutorial was very helpful in preparing me for the homework.

 ## Problem 1